<#INCLUDE filename="include_head.html"> <#INCLUDE filename="include_header.html"> <#INCLUDE filename="include_menu.html" restriction="IsValidSession">

 Is there a limit to the number of requests I can make at one time?

-Can I submit an old request?
+Can I re-submit an old request?

 How long are my requests saved?
 How long will my account be active?